druce/druce.github.io/aws.md

 - You will be prompted for the key pair: Select the one you created before, e.g. "AWS", check the confirmation box, click "Launch Instances"
   ![keypair2.png](keypair2.png)

-- Go to your instances in the console, wait a couple of minutes, hit refresh to get the IP
+- Go to your instances in the console, wait a couple of minutes, hit refresh to get the new instance's IP

-- You can now SSH to the new IP just like the old one. ()
+- You can now SSH to the new IP just like the old one.

   ```bash
   MacBook-Pro-10:~ druce$ ssh -i AWS.pem ubuntu@54.237.195.0